Level 3 Communications (LVLT) Q1 2017 Results - Earnings Call Transcript

 Sure.
 We've invested in a number of different things, mostly about focus.
 Investing in our sales team, investing in the organization that we have, to focus on the major markets in EMEA, so the UK, France, Germany, Benelux rather than distributing all of our focus across all other different markets, really, really intensifying in those individual markets, where the majority of the demand is.
 And so I think that that's working for us.

 We've increased our focus on enterprise customers and a little less dependence on wholesale customers and continue to drive the capabilities that enterprise customers want.
 And we've been very successful in North America.
 We've leveraged that success with financial institutions and other types of enterprise customers to drive growth in EMEA.

-There are, obviously, things that we've done that could have worked out better.
+There are obviously things that we've done that could have worked out better.
 I don't have a long list of those things that I want to go through.
 But we're very critical of our own performance and we shine a bright light on our successes, but also on our mistakes and our failures.

 So, we look at the things that we've done, shine a very bright light on it, analyze it, look at it, ask ourselves questions, and then adjust our approach based on that.
 But we're also not afraid to take risks.
 And that's what we have to continue to do, is to really focus on the capabilities that those customers want, that those customers need and then making sure that we're delivering those capabilities over the infrastructure that we have.